tridento/pygauge/README.md

   <udp enabled="true" extradata="3" ip="127.0.0.1" port="20777" delay="1" />
 </motion_platform>
 ```
-5. Update the `config.yml` file in the gauge.zip, setting the port and ip address to match your DiRT Rally information above, and the COM port your arduino is connected to.
+5. Update the `config.yml` file in the gauge.zip, setting the port and ip address to match information above, and the COM port your arduino is connected to.
-6. Run `gauge.exe` and launch DiRT Rally.
+6. Run `gauge.exe` and launch the game.
 If everything's set up correctly, you should begin to see telemetry information when your stage begins.

 ## Building / Contributing